Be Creative This Holiday Season-Don’t Shop, Stay At Home and Have Fun!

 - Small ceramic mixing bowl (not necessary, but nice!)

 - Facial grains (ones you’ve made already, or include items to make together.
-See Lessons for suggested recipes)
+See The Science & Art of Herbalism course for suggested recipes)

-- Rose Spritzer or hydrosol > can make your own (see Lessons)
+- Rose Spritzer or hydrosol: can make your own!

 - Herbal Facial Steam blend